What is an Operating System?

 Examples of an Operating System (OS)

 They manage programs, memory, files, and hardware so devices work efficiently.
 There are many operating systems for different types of devices.
 Each OS has its own features, strengths, and purposes.
-Here are 10 examples of an OS with simple explanations:
+Here are 10 examples of an operating system with simple explanations:

 1. Windows